AEGISS -- Atomic orbital and Entropy-based Guided Inference for Space Selection -- A novel semi-automated active space selection workflow for quantum chemistry and quantum computing applications: Results

+In PDT, light activates a photosensitizer, triggering ISC and energy transfer to surrounding oxygen to generate reactive oxygen species (ROS) that induce cancer cell death.
+A small singlet–triplet gap ($\Delta$S–T) enhances ISC and reverse ISC, improving ROS production and therapy efficiency \cite{McFarland2019}.
+Understanding these molecular processes supports advances in non-invasive cancer treatments.

+Ruthenium(II) complexes constitute a prominent class of PDT molecules due to their favorable photophysical properties, including strong visible-light absorption, long-lived triplet excited states, and efficient generation of reactive oxygen species.
+Their excited-state manifolds often involve a complex interplay of metal-to-ligand charge-transfer (MLCT), ligand-centered, and metal-centered excitations, making them challenging targets for multi-configuration electronic-structure methods.
+As a result, the definition of balanced and chemically meaningful active spaces is essential for accurately describing their photophysics and photochemical reactivity, providing a stringent application benchmark for AEGISS.
+In case study, we have selected two Ruthenium-based complexes models used for PDT, including one currently in clinical trials: Trans(Cl)-Ru(bpy)Cl$_2$(CO)$_2$ (dubbed in this work as \textit{Trans-Cl}, 27 atoms) , and rac-[Ru(dmb)$_2$(IP-3T)]Cl$_2$ (\textit{TLD-1433}, 99 atoms), all displayed in Figure \ref{fig:tld1433_mol}.

-We selected three systems of increasing complexity and size: Trans(Cl)-Ru(bpy)Cl$_2$(CO)$_2$ (dubbed in this work as \textit{Trans-Cl}, 27 atoms), [Ru(bpy)$_3$]$^{2+}$ (dubbed in this work as \textit{Ruby-3}, 61 atoms), and rac-[Ru(dmb)$_2$(IP-3T)]Cl$_2$ (\textit{TLD-1433}, 99 atoms), all displayed in Figure \ref{fig:tld1433_mol}.
-The first two serve as simplified prototypes of photoactive drugs for PDT, with some literature available to guide our benchmarking of our semi-automated active-space selection approach.
-Trans-Cl, the smallest system, contains a single Ru(II)-coordinated ligand, making it useful for identifying key metal-to-ligand (M → L) transitions relevant to PDT.
-Ruby-3 increases both size and complexity, acting as a precursor to many PDT candidates and offering insight into orbital contributions in larger systems.
-TLD-1433 presents the most challenging case due to its size and electronic structure complexity.
+The first serves as simplified prototype of photoactive drugs for PDT, with some literature available to guide our benchmarking of our semi-automated active-space selection approach.
+Trans-Cl, the smallest system, contains a single Ru(II)-coordinated ligand, making it useful for identifying key metal-to-ligand (M $\rightarrow$ L) transitions relevant to PDT.
+The latter, TLD-1433, presents the most challenging case due to its size and electronic structure complexity.
 With limited theoretical studies available, accurate wavefunction-based calculations remain unfeasible, leaving Time-Dependent DFT (TDDFT)~\cite{Casida2008, CASIDA2009, Runge1984} as our primary reference \cite{McFarland2019, Alberto2016}.
-Although direct comparison with experimental data is beyond the scope of the present study, UV–visible spectra and theoretical results for Trans-Cl and Ruby-3 are available in the respective reference works and may be used for validation purposes.
-By contrast, for TLD-1433, both experimental and theoretical data remain very limited.